EECS150/project_skeleton_fa21/spec/checkpoint1.md

-# Checkpoint 1: 3 Stage Pipelined RISC-V CPU
+# Checkpoint 1: 3-Stage Pipelined RISC-V CPU
 The first checkpoint in this project is designed to guide the development of a three-stage pipelined RISC-V CPU that will be used as a base system in subsequent checkpoints.

 ## Project Overview